mr-rohit-7903/VP-ESR/backend/Readme-Booking.md

 ## **3\.
 Important Notes for Frontend**

 * **Date & Time Handling:** The API expects date, startTime, and endTime as separate strings.
 The backend is responsible for combining them into full UTC Date objects.
 All dates returned from the API (like startTime and createdAt) will be in UTC format.
 Your frontend will need to handle the conversion to the user's local timezone for display.
-* **Room Names:** The room field in the **request body** is case-sensitive and must be one of the two allowed user-friendly values: "ESP Room" or "VP Room".
+* **Room Names:** The room field in the **request body** is case-sensitive and must be one of the two allowed user-friendly values: "ESR Room" or "VP Room".
 The backend will convert these to "esr" and "vp" before saving.
 The frontend should use a dropdown or select input to ensure valid data is sent.